Programme

 Early full milk feeding in preterm infants with reflections from the FEED1 trial

-Dr Joanne Wright
+Dr Joanne Wright Consultant Neonatologist University of Leeds

-Infant and Family Centred Developmental Care – A new BAPM framework
+Infant and family centred developmental care – A new BAPM framework

-Infant and Family Centred Developmental Care – A new BAPM framework
+Infant and family centred developmental care – A new BAPM framework